javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

 ## Querying contest

 Some applications do data audit only just in case.
-For example, in case of an unexpected and intimidating visit of an IT auditor asking you tons of questions.
+For example, in case of an unexpected and intimidating visit of an IT auditor asking you questions.
-In this scenario, application don’t need to have any special UI for browsing audit data.
+In this scenario, an application doesn’t need to have any special UI for browsing audit data.
 Any developer can connect directly to a database, generate some reports and make auditor happy.

 In other applications, data audit is so important that